NutraLife Bioscience, Inc. Receives License to Grow and Process Industrial Hemp

-Coconut Creek, Florida--(Newsfile Corp. - March 14, 2019) - NutraLife Biosciences, Inc. (OTCQB: NLBS) ("the Company" or "NutraLife") has received two licenses from the Wisconsin Department of Agriculture to grow and process industrial hemp within the state.
+Coconut Creek, FL, Mar 15, 2019 - (ACN Newswire) - via NEWMEDIAWIRE -- NutraLife Biosciences, Inc. ("the Company" or "NutraLife") (OTCQB: NLBS) has received two licenses from the Wisconsin Department of Agriculture to grow and process industrial hemp within the state.
 The Company plans to develop efficient, cost reducing growing systems and processing technologies for industrial hemp.

 Edgar Ward, Founder and CEO of NutraLife, commented: "As a company entering the bio-life sciences space it is our goal to become vertically integrated as a trusted supplier of raw bulk materials and insure the efficacy and quality of the products produced."